openstack/neutron/doc/source/devref/rpc_api.rst

           return 'bar'

 This class implements the server side of the interface.
-The messaging.Target() defined says that this class currently implements version 1.1 of the interface.
+The oslo_messaging.Target() defined says that this class currently implements version 1.1 of the interface.

 Versioning
 ==========